vincentchu/eth-private-net/README.md

 # eth-private-net

-`eth-private-net` is a simple tutorial that allows you to quickly setup a three-node private Ethereum network on your laptop.
+`eth-private-net` is a simple tutorial that allows you to quickly setup a three-node private Ethereum network running locally on your personal computer.
 The network comes with three pre-made accounts (Alice, Bob, and Lily) and walks you through simple actions like mining and sending Ether from account to account, and culminates with the deployment and execution of a simple smart contract called `FreeBeer`.
 A convenience script (`eth-private-net`) is provided to make initializing, starting, and connecting nodes fast and easy.

 **Prerequisites:** Make sure `geth` is installed and in the `$PATH`.
 You can find installation instructions [here](https://www.ethereum.org/cli).
 We'll also be referring to various denominations of Ether (Wei, GWei, Szabo, etc.).
 This [site](https://etherconverter.online/) gives an overview of the various denominations, and allows you to convert between them.